Self-Defence and the Prevention of Crime

 - whether the accused was making an honest albeit over-zealous attempt to uphold the law rather than taking the law into his/her own hands for the purposes of revenge or retribution.

 There are two important but sometimes contrasting public interest points regarding the apprehension of offenders.
-On the one hand, the rule of law and the Queen's Peace must be maintained and violence discouraged.
+On the one hand, the rule of law and the King's Peace must be maintained and violence discouraged.
 On the other hand, the involvement of citizens in the prevention and investigation of crime is to be encouraged where it is responsible and public spirited.

 The law provides a defence for those who act in extenuating circumstances.
 However, judicial comment has suggested that the courts should take a firm stand against illegitimate summary justice and vigilantism.